ISPConfig is an open-source hosting control panel for Linux, licensed under BSD license and developed by the company ISPConfig UG.

 Select the database:

-To change password you need to simply use function UPDATE, as in example:
+To change password you need to simply use function UPDATE, as in the example:

 UPDATE sys_user SET passwort = md5('yournewpassword') WHERE username = 'admin';